rook/rook/Documentation/edgefs-cluster-crd.md

       deviceFilter: "^sd."
 ```
 ### Storage Configuration: Samsung's KV SSD
-A single nodes configuration with 2 KV SSDs.
+A single-node configuration with 2 KV SSDs.
 The host's /media directory should have at least 64GB of free space for metadata.

 ```yaml
 spec: